department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/rollout/integration-with-nav-release-plan-2024.md

 The MHV-on-VA.gov secondary navigation will be implemented by adding a shared component to each app that requries it.
 Cartographers will build this component.
 Placed at a particular location in the code, it will visually appear to be just below the primary navigation without any visible gap.

+<img width="197" alt="image" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/4054752/30469bae-0134-45b6-8643-ae74f44f683d">

 Tool teams can add the secondary nav component with a single line of code in each location where it is needed.
-<img width="197" alt="image" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/4054752/30469bae-0134-45b6-8643-ae74f44f683d">
+- Import the following: `import { MhvSecondaryNav } from '@department-of-veterans-affairs/mhv/exports';`
+- Add the following element to add the secondary nav.
+This element should be added to the top of your application where it can take the entire width of the page: `<MhvSecondaryNav />`

 ### Feature Toggles